jbutcher21/aiclass/docs/mapping_instructions-jb.md

 - A concise list of the options presented and the user decision.

 4. Generate simple python code to perform the transformation of a file or directory of source records,  The output should be one or more jsonl files of senzing json records.
 Don't use any code that requires a special license.
 Don't use any 3rd party libraries unless you ask the user first.

+**IMPORTANT**

+1. You **MUST** follow all mapping rules in the latest Senzing Entity Specification exactly and completely.
+2. You **MUST** follow the recommended json structure only use the feature attribute names defined in it for mapping features.
+3. You **MUST** use the source field name as the json attribute for payload attributes.